-- minimize contamination--semiconductor processing is now so sensitive that ionic contamination in certain processing chemicals is measured in parts per trillion; - . protect semiconductor devices from electrostatic discharge and shock; - . avoid process interruptions; - prevent damage or abrasion to wafers and materials during automated processing caused by contact with other materials or equipment; - prevent damage due to abrasion or vibration of work-in-process and finished goods during transportation to and from customer and supplier facilities; and - eliminate the dangers associated with handling toxic chemicals according to Rose Associates, the semiconductor industry will use over 100 million gallons of extremely corrosive chemicals in 2000 alone.
+- minimize contamination--semiconductor processing is now so sensitive that ionic contamination in certain processing chemicals is measured in parts per trillion; - . protect semiconductor devices from electrostatic discharge and shock; - . avoid process interruptions; - . prevent damage or abrasion to wafers and materials during automated processing caused by contact with other materials or equipment; - . prevent damage due to abrasion or vibration of work-in-process and finished goods during transportation to and from customer and supplier facilities; and - . eliminate the dangers associated with handling toxic chemicals--Rose Associates reports suggest that the semiconductor industry will use over 100 million gallons of extremely corrosive chemicals in 2000 alone.

-The importance of efficiently managing materials throughout the manufacturing process and the need to protect wafers have been officially recognized by the Semiconductor Equipment and Materials International (SEMI) organization, a leading industry trade organization.
-SEMI has included the need to eliminate these risks in SEMI's official standards publication.
+The importance of efficiently managing materials throughout the manufacturing process and the need to protect wafers is demonstrated by the existence of related standards established by the Semiconductor Equipment and Materials International (SEMI) organization, a leading industry trade organization.
+SEMI has specifically included the need to eliminate these risks in SEMI's official standards publication.